 - Determine the value of quote currency (CAD) — 100,000 x 0.0001 = 10 CAD per pip.

 - Determine the value of base currency (USD) — 10 / 1.2649 = 7.90 USD per pip.

 To make money in trading forex, you must not speculate.
-You must develop or follow some trading strategy developed by someone.
+You must develop or follow some trading strategy developed by someone or yourself.
 Base on your strategy and analysis, you will then place a trade of high probability that it will move in your intended direction.

 There are many trading strategies available out there.
 Some traders follow strategies based on technical analysis.
 Technical analysis track historical prices and volume traded.
 Traders used these information to plot it on to the chart to determine the market trend and identify repeating patterns.
 This analysis will provide signal for future trade entry.
 Some popular strategies are:

 - Price Action

 Of course there are traders who used strategies based on fundamental analysis.
 It is the study of news events and economic statistics to determine trading opportunities.
 Traders will be looking out for news on:

 - Bank interest rates

 - Employment reports